BloomTech-Labs/code-your-dreams-fe/README.md

 #### Superuser admin

 - Click on the Admin page link.
-  - Verify that the super user table is empty and the page loads properly.
+  - Verify that the super admin table is empty and the page loads properly.
-- Create a new super admin using the new user button (check the "Make a Super Admin" option in the form).
+- Create a new super admin using the new super admin button.
-  - Verify that the new user appears on the Super Users table on the admin page.
+  - Verify that the new user appears on the Super Admins table on the admin page.
   - Verify that the new user exists in the Auth0 account.
 - Click on the edit user button and update the user's name and email address and save the changes.
   - Verify that both the name and email address are updated on the admin page.
-- Create a new super user (do NOT check the super admin checkbox).
-  - Verify that the user appears on the admin page.
-- Click on the edit user button and check the Super Admin checkbox and save the changes.
-  - Verify that the "Super Admin?" column in the table says "Yes" for that user.

 #### Materials admin